 Timing: It’s essential to carefully plan your naturalization application to ensure that you meet the eligibility criteria and timeframes associated with your employment-based visa.

-US Citizenship Through Investment (EB-5 Program):
+U.S. Citizenship By Investment (EB-5 Program)

 In addition to employment-based naturalization, the United States also offers a path to citizenship through investment, known as the EB-5 Immigrant Investor Program.
-This program provides a means for foreign investors and their immediate family members to obtain US citizenship by making a qualifying investment in a new commercial enterprise that creates jobs in the United States.
+This program provides a means for foreign investors and their immediate family members to obtain U.S. citizenship by making a qualifying investment in a new commercial enterprise that creates jobs in the United States.
 Here are the key elements of the EB-5 Program:

 Investment requirements: To be eligible for the EB-5 Program, foreign nationals must invest a specific amount of capital in a new commercial enterprise.
 The minimum investment amount varies depending on whether the investment is made in a Targeted Employment Area (TEA), which generally requires a lower investment, or a non-TEA.